The Roger Maris Museum

 The Roger Maris Museum is a 70-foot (21m) display case museum in West Acres Shopping Center in Fargo, North Dakota.
 It is dedicated as a permanent shrine to Major League Baseball player and local alumni Roger Maris, centering on his life and baseball career, most notably for the New York Yankees during the 1961 season in which Maris hit a then-record 61 home runs.
 The museum is open during mall hours and is free to the public.

 History

 The Roger Maris Museum was created by Fargo American Legion members Robert Smith and James McLaughlin.
 Originally, Maris declined to have a museum erected in his honor.
 He initially agreed only if it be on public display and charge no admission, as he did not want to capitalize on his success.
 Maris also personally chose to have the museum site be located within West Acres.
 It was constructed and opened in 1984.
 In 2003, the museum was remodeled during the mall's renovation.

 On July 26, 2016, at approximately 2:15 a.m.
 CDT, the museum was burglarized.
 The items stolen included the 1960 AL MVP plaque as well as the S. Rae Hickok Belt which had been awarded to Maris in 1961.
-The culprits were never arrested nor the items ever recovered.
-The incident remains an open investigation by the FBI.
+Nine suspects were arrested and charged with the thefts, among others, in June 2023.
+The awards were transported to Pennsylvania by the thieves, where they were melted down and sold as raw precious metal.